ricolantern/pipo3-research/README.md

 The main goal is to use the found knowledge to re-construct the game in question, using its original assets and my own code utilizing the [Godot Engine](https://godotengine.org/).
 The results of which will not be made publicly available, but documented in indirect formats instead (video, sound, plain text, etc).

-Despite 5+ years of experience in game development & programming, this project is my first step into reverse engineering.
+Despite my prior experience in game development & programming, this project is my first step into reverse engineering.
 Please adjust your expectations accordingly.
 ## Specifications
 | Spec | Description |